Ketones in Urine: 14 Causes with Treatment

 When the body breaks down fat, it produces ketones, which can be detected in the urine.
 Stress can also cause an increase in cortisol, which increases the body’s metabolic rate, leading to an increase in ketones.

-High levels of stress can also lead to dehydration, which can also increase ketone levels in the urine.
-In addition, stressed people may also have poor eating habits and consume too many carbohydrates, which can lead to an increase in ketones in the urine.
+High-stress levels can also lead to dehydration, increasing ketone levels in the urine.
+In addition, stressed people may also have poor eating habits and consume too many carbohydrates, which can increase ketones in the urine.

 10. Eating Disorders